onchainengineering/hmi-wirtual/docs/admin/infrastructure/scale-testing.md

-By default, the Coder server runs 3 built-in provisioner daemons, but the _Premium_ Coder release allows for running external provisioners to separate the load caused by workspace provisioning on the `coderd` nodes.
+By default, the Coder server runs 3 built-in provisioner daemons, but the _Premium_ Coder release allows for running external provisioners to separate the load caused by workspace provisioning on the `wirtuald` nodes.

 #### Scaling formula